Mini II Classroom incubator and brooder pack

 A - Most species may be safely stored for up to 10 days before serious reductions in hatch rates are likely but it is always best to set fertile eggs in an incubator within 24-48 hours of obtaining them.
 Daily turning of stored eggs also helps maintain hatchability.
 Store eggs in cool, damp conditions.

-Refer to our datasheet Storage and handling of eggs prior to incubation
+Storage and handling of eggs prior to incubation